 To our knowledge so far, there have never been any studies of ZNF132 in ESCC, actually there is only one report on the role of ZNF132 in human cancer, demonstrating the significant inverse correlation between methylation level of ZNF132 and its protein expression in prostate cancer patients tissue samples 17.
 Consistent with our study in ESCC patients, their results also illustrate that ZNF132 have the potential to be a new candidate methylation marker for prostate cancer.
 The role of methylation promotor and expression of ZNF132 were analysed in in vitro study with EC cell lines.
 Two EC cell lines showed significant decreased ZNF132 methylation accompanied by increased expression of ZNF132 after demethylation reagent 5-Aza treatments, demonstrating directly the inverse relationship between promoter methylation status and expression of ZNF132 in ESCC.
 The results indicate the potential of demethylation drugs as a epigenetic cancer therapy.
 The function of ZNF132 was then studied in ESCC lines.
-Overexpression of ZNF132 in ESCC cells greatly reduced the abilities of cells in in growth, migration and invasion, and significantly increased apoptotic cell death illustrating in vitro the tumor suppression function of ZNF132.
+Over-expression of ZNF132 in ESCC cells greatly reduced the abilities of cells in in growth, migration and invasion, and significantly increased apoptotic cell death illustrating in vitro the tumor suppression function of ZNF132.
 The effect of ZNF132 overexpression was also studied in vivo with a nude mouse model.
 The tumorigenicity of EC cells with overexpressed ZNF132 is significantly reduced, therefore confirming the above in vitro results.
 Our study is the first one to show both in vitro and in vivo the tumor suppression function of ZNF132 indicating the pathological importance of reducing ZNF132 expression by hypermethylation of its promoter region.
 The underlying mechanism of the effect of methylation status of ZNF132 promoter on its expression was explored.
 Sp1 is a zinc finger protein that belongs to the SP family of transcription factors.
 The canonical sequence of the Sp1-binding site is 5'-(G/T)GGGCGG(G/A)(G/A) containing GpC in the promoter region34.
 Binding of Sp1 to a target gene can be interrupted by DNA methylation, resulting in silencing of gene expression.
 Sp1 is a ubiquitous transcriptional activator that is involved in a variety of biological processes, including cell proliferation and progression35.
 However, the role of Sp1 in human cancer remains elusive.
 Sp1 is thought to be a promoter or repressor of cell proliferation and progression36,37.
 CpG was in silico predicted to be harbored in Sp1-binding site at ZNF132 promoter.
 It was first in this study demonstrated that Sp1 can bind to promoter region of ZNF132, and then that the methylated site prevent Sp1 from binding to the promoter.
 The mechanism of promoter methylation effects on gene expression is very complicated.
 However our results imply that preventing of Sp1 binding to ZNF132 promoter region by hypermethylation may be one of the mechanisms of reduced ZNF132 expression in ESCC.

 In conclusion, our study for the first time demonstrated that ZNF132 promoter is hypermethylated in ESCC tissues, but not in adjacent control tissues.
 The effects of the epigenetic change and expression ZNF132 on tumorigenecity of EC cell lines were investigated both in in vitro and in vivo.
 Preventing Sp1 from binding to ZNF132 promoter was shown to be at least one of the underlying mechanisms.
 Most important, the methylation status of ZNF132 promoter in ESCC patients tumor tissues is an independent prognostic factor, and has potential use as a biomarker useful in prognosis of ESCC.